open-edge-insights/eii-zmq-broker/README.md

 ### Interface Configuration

-The configuration of the networking interfaces for the EIS ZeroMQ Broker is divided into two sections, "Subscribers", and, "Publishers".
+The configuration of the networking interfaces for the ZeroMQ Broker is divided into two sections, "Subscribers", and, "Publishers".
 The, "Subscribers", sections sets the configuration for the **frontend** socket (since it subscribes to the messages coming from publishers), and the, "Publishers", section determines the configuration for the **backend** socket.

 The Configuration Manager API assumes that the, "Subscribers", and, "Publishers", section is a list.
-However, since the EIS ZeroMQ Broker does not use multiple publisher and subscriber sockets, the lists must only contain one element.
+However, since the ZeroMQ Broker does not use multiple publisher and subscriber sockets, the lists must only contain one element.

 The single JSON object which is expected to be in the, "Subscribers", and,